plone/volto/docs/source/upgrade-guide/index.md

 "jest":
   "moduleNameMapper": {
     "@plone/volto/babel": "<rootDir>/node_modules/@plone/volto/babel",
+    ...
+  }
 ```

-Since new Jest is a bit more picky.
+because new Jest is a bit more picky when importing externals.

 ### Prettier